SAP-samples/datahub-integration-examples/JavaProcessExecutor/README.md

 ![Graph](./graph.png "Graph")

+## Requirements

+Before you start using the example, please make sure that:

+- You are familiar with the basic concepts of SAP Data Hub Modeling such Pipelines (Graphs), Operators and Dockerfiles.
+For more information, you may refer to the Modeling Guide for SAP Data Hub that is available on the SAP Help Portal (https://help.sap.com/viewer/p/SAP_DATA_HUB).
+- You are familiar with the basic concepts of Docker (https://docs.docker.com/get-started/) and Kubernetes (https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/).

 ## Build

 The [solution/JavaProcessExecutor.tgz](solution/JavaProcessExecutor.tgz) already includes all required artifacts to run this example.
 However, when you want to build the solution from your local computer, you can use the following commands: